bytesenseidk/Syntax-N-Modules/README.md

 # Syntax & Modules
-Python syntax and use and explainations of dirrenrent module
+Python syntax & use of different modules with explanations

 # Description
 ## Algorithms